-On the display there is a line of text that displays the menu system.
-Pressing the arrow keys scrolls the display between the top-level menu items, as show below in the "Quick Setup".
+On the display, there is a line of text that displays the menu system.
+Pressing the arrow keys scrolls the display between the top-level menu items, (as shown below, starting at Quick Setup).

-As you press the cursor keys to scroll left and right, between these you can press ENTER at any time to select it and take you to the sub-menu.
+As you press the cursor keys to scroll left and right between these, you can press ENTER at any time to select it and take you to the sub-menu.

 Each of these options, along with their sub-menus are described in Chapter 5, Error!
-Reference source not found..
+Reference source not found.
 When you move down into the sub-menu, you can scroll round using the arrow keys, and press ENTER to go to the required section of parameters.